bamr4287/bamr4287.github.io/about.md

+---
-layout: page
+layout: default
-title: "PAGE TITLE"
+title: "About me"
-permalink: /about/#
+permalink: /about/
+---

 This is amr's test about page